abhishek-kumar-code/Redfish_Public/Specification.md

     "StopBits": 1,
     "FlowControl": "None",
     "ConnectorType": "RJ45",
-    "PinOut": "Cyclades"
+    "PinOut": "Cyclades",
     "@Message.ExtendedInfo" : {
         "MessageId": "Base.1.0.PropertyDuplicate",
         "Message": "The property InterfaceEnabled was duplicated in the request.", "RelatedProperties": [
             "#/InterfaceEnabled"
         ],
         "Severity": "Warning",
         "Resolution": "Remove the duplicate property from the request body and resubmit the request if the operation failed."
     }
 }
 ~~~